Show Your Website You Care

 Have you heard of HTTPS?
 It provides security and guarantees transparency over the web, and Google loves it!
 I know this sounds complicated, but seriously, there are a lot of creepers out there looking to take advantage of vulnerable websites.
 Be proactive, stay safe, and if you’re not sure, ask a digital expert.

 SEOMG, look at those leads!

 Want to get found by the right audience online?
 Allow me to introduce search engine optimization.
 SEO is not a quick fix or one single thing.
-It’s many strategic tactics working together to grow your website traffic and as a result, grow your customer following.
-A solid search engine optimization strategy can increase sales and lead generation through attracting more, higher quality users.
+It’s many strategic tactics working together to grow your website traffic and, as a result, grow your customer following.
+A solid search engine optimization strategy can increase sales and lead generation by attracting higher-quality users.

 Be insightful and show you care.

 Meet Google Analytics.
 GA can show you data insights on anything to do with your business online.
 Like the whole story on customer journeys and audience demographics, or the lowdown on product sales and campaign performance.
-The opportunities are endless, but it’s crucial to lay the groundwork for a beautiful relationship between GA and your website.
+The opportunities are endless, but laying the groundwork for a beautiful relationship between GA and your website is crucial.